lispeak/lispeak/README.md

 ## Goals

-The main goal of this project is to create a constucted language with the following parameters:
+The main goal of this project is to create a constucted language that is programming and speaking language at the same time:

 - Grammar is based on functions
 - Grammar is fully described in Lispeak itself